Overview...this is one thing that we can do now to help preserve the memories and remember their sacrifice

 your connection with the air crew member.

-Upon receipt of your email, the Grave Care Database will be updated to reflect that you have assumed the grave care for this air crew member.
+Upon receipt of your email, the Grave Care Database will be updated to reflect that you have assumed the grave care for the air crew member(s).

-The graves of military personnel are officially cared for by the Commonweath War Graves Commission (CWGC).
-When grave stones require a deep cleaning or repair, the CWGC has the expertise and resources to carefully and professionally maintain graves.
+The graves of military personnel who were citizens of a Commonwealth member country are officially cared for by the Commonweath War Graves Commission (CWGC) or by a department in the government of the country of which the personnel was a citizen.
+When grave stones require a deep cleaning or repair, these authorities have the expertise and resources to carefully and professionally maintain graves.

 The 625 Squadron Grave Care is intended to provide a "light maintenance" approach which could include the following: